canonical/mir/doc/sphinx/explanation/libraries.md

 - `mircommon` provide common functionalities for every other library in the system
-- The input and graphics platforms (represented as `input_X` and `graphics_X` in the diagram) are dynamically loaded by `mirserver` when the engine starts up33333
+- The input and graphics platforms (represented as `input_X` and `graphics_X` in the diagram) are dynamically loaded by `mirserver` when the engine starts up.